 Confidentiality is assured and we offer key advice on the protection of your interests.
 Like most insolvency firms we play a major role in working out the best solution for closing your business.
 If you trade as a sole trader, or are a director of a limited company we are here to help.

 As a firm of licensed insolvency practitioners we have been in business for over 20 years, we have dealt with distressed businesses and individuals presenting a wide variety of situations.
-We offer a turnaround service to our clients, meeting personally with them throughout the Nottingham city area.
+We offer a turnaround service to directors, and stakeholders, meeting are offered personally with them throughout Nottingham and the Midlands or your accountants registered office in England.
 Our services are bespoke service to clients as all issues are different, pre Covid-19 we would offer meetings at or near the clients’ premises, or our offices whichever is more convenient.

 10 point assessment plan

 A few assessment questions to establish your company’s current position:

 - What is it that is making you worried about the situation of your business?
 Be honest with yourself.

 - Is your company or business insolvent?
 Can the company pay its debts as and when they fall due?